olgapombo/olgapombo.github.io/curriculum.md

 Recently,  she was  awarded  the Honorary membersip of the “International Association for the Study of Controversies” (AISC).

-## Research interests
-* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
-* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-* History and Philosophy of Encyclopaedia, Hypertext and Internet
-* History and Philosophy of School, Philosophy of Teaching, Museum, Library, Book, Reading.

 ## Education and degrees